Trollope91/Full-stack-project/TESTING.md

 * user details will not retain
 * automated email sender address defaults to "django"
 ![checkout-bug-one](project-media/email-django-bug.png)
+* remove functionality broke when implementing mobile includes

+# Products

+* fitlering options do not function as intended

+# Product details

+* use of includes causes products with weight only to throw errors in the html

+# Wishlist

+*

 ## Manual testing

 **Sign up and login**
-* register link functions - Does not funciton in mobile view
+* register link functions - Does not funciton in mobile view (Fixed)
 * register function works correctly - YES
 * mismatched email doesn't allow progress - YES
 * mismatched email displays error message - YES